lbechberger/MLinPractice/Documentation.md

 ### Retweets and Likes
 Retweets and likes follow the same rationale as replies.
-These are the most obvious features to consider when measuring virality and we just implented them for the purpose of testing.
+These are the most obvious features to consider when measuring virality and we just implemented them for the purpose of testing.
 We did not use them for training our model (since that easily results in an accuracy $>99\%$ and does not tell us anything about _why_ the tweet went viral).
-The procedure is the same as above: access the respective column, convert it to a `numpy.array` and reshape it.
+The procedure is the same as above: access the respective column, convert it to a `numpy.array`, and reshape it.

 <!-- Dimensionality reduction section -->
 <a name='dimensionality_reduction'></a>

 ## Dimensionality Reduction
+When considering a large amount of features, we ultimately also have to think about whether they are all useful.
+Some features might contribute alot to the classification task at hand, while others contribute not at all.
+When performing classification, large and high-dimensional feature spaces - which can emerge extremely fast due to the curse of dimensionality - can become computationally very costly, so it makes sense to distuingish between important and less important features.

+We decided to neither implement new dimensionality reduction methods nor the use the already provided `sklearn.feature_selection.SelectKBest` procedure, since our feature vector was comprised of less than 20 features.

 <!-- Classifier section -->